GenTSE: Enhancing Target Speaker Extraction via a Coarse-to-Fine Generative Language Model: Results and discussion

 Table \ref{tbl:exp_on_input_conditions} evaluates LM performance under different input conditions.
 Exp 5 corresponds to our final configuration; Exps 1-4 are ablations.
 In Exp 1, removing the semantic stage leads to increased dWER (Exp1: 0.284 vs. Exp 5: 0.217), highlighting the necessity of the semantic extraction stage.
 Exp 2 shows that discretizing WavLM embeddings in the semantic stage introduces substantial information loss, hindering accurate recovery of target-speaker semantics.
 Exp 3 demonstrates that conditioning the Acoustic LM on SimCodec tokens reduces intelligibility and speaker similarity compared to using DAC embeddings (Exp 5).
 Exp 4 shows that conditioning the Acoustic LM on WavLM embeddings (layer 6) of the reference speech yields comparable performance to using DAC embeddings.
 Collectively, these results validate our LM input design.

-Table \ref{tbl:compare_training_strategy} evaluates FLC (Section \ref{subsec: Frozen-LM Conditioning}) and DPO (Section \ref{subsec: Direct Preference Optimization}).
-FLC (Exp 6) improves most objective metrics over Exp 5, with a notable dWER reduction from 0.217 to 0.172.
-In addition, Fig. 2 shows the top-1 validation accuracy of the Semantic LM during FLC, highlighting a substantial gap between teacher-forcing and autoregressive prediction due to exposure bias.
-This gap is gradually reduced during FLC, demonstrating its effectiveness in addressing exposure bias.
-Exps 7-9 apply either cross-entropy (Eq. \ref{eq:ce_loss_aco}), DPO (Eq. \ref{eq:dpo_factored}) or the sum of both loss terms.
-No loss scaling is used in Exp 9 due to comparable magnitudes, and all three experiments employ teacher forcing for simplicity.
-Exp 8 and 9 yield consistent improvements in speech-quality metrics (DNSMOS, UTMOS, NISQA) after only 400 steps, indicating the effectiveness of DPO in enhancing perceptual speech quality.
-Minor drops in speaker similarity and intelligibility are expected since preference pairs are selected solely by UTMOS; a multi-metric preference strategy \cite{zhang2025multi} may mitigate this.
-Using only DPO loss (Exp 8) provides the largest quality gain, but also more reductions in similarity and intelligibility.
-In contrast, fine tuning with cross-entropy loss alone (Exp 7) yields marginal difference from Exp 6.
+Table \ref{tbl:exp_on_flc} compares TF and FLC.
+FLC (Exp 8) outperforms TF fine tuning (Exp 6) in same training steps, with notable lower dWER.
+Even when TF training is extended until no further improvement is observed (Exp 7), FLC (Exp 8) remains superior.
+Fig. 2 further shows the gap in the top-1 validation accuracy of the Semantic LM, which progressively narrows under FLC, demonstrating its effectiveness in mitigating exposure bias.

+In table \ref{tbl:exp_on_dpo}, Exps 9 to 11 apply either CE (Eq. \ref{eq:ce_loss_aco}), DPO (Eq. \ref{eq:dpo_factored}) or the sum of both loss.
+No loss scaling is used in Exp 11 due to comparable magnitudes.
+Exp 10 and 11 yield consistent improvements in speech-quality metrics (DNSMOS, UTMOS, NISQA) after only 400 steps, indicating the effectiveness of DPO in enhancing perceptual speech quality.
+Minor drops in speaker similarity and intelligibility reflect a trade-off, as the current DPO setup prioritizes perceptual quality.
+Incorporating multi-metric preference selection \cite{zhang2025multi} is a promising direction for future work.
+Using only DPO loss (Exp 10) provides more quality gain, but also additional reductions in similarity and intelligibility.
+In contrast, fine tuning with cross-entropy loss alone (Exp 9) yields small difference from Exp 8.